rkibria/learnopengl_conan_cmake/README.md

 # learnopengl_conan_cmake
 Build the examples from learnopengl.com with conan package manager and CMake

+C++ sources taken from https://learnopengl.com/ created by Joey de Vries https://twitter.com/JoeyDeVriez

+All code samples, unless explicitly stated otherwise, are licensed under the terms of the CC BY-NC 4.0 license.
+You can find a human-readable format of the license here https://creativecommons.org/licenses/by-nc/4.0/ and the full license here https://creativecommons.org/licenses/by-nc/4.0/legalcode

 ## Step by step instructions
 - Install conan from https://conan.io/downloads.html
 - Install CMake https://cmake.org/download/